 A cross-sectional trial was conducted from February 2021 to February 2025, targeting trainees from the Kota, Baran, Jhalawar and Bundi districts of Rajasthan.
 During this period, 10 food processing training programmes were organized, each lasting 15 days.
 A total of 25 participants were enrolled in each programme, resulting in a sample size of 250 trainees.
 The training sessions included both theoretical lectures and daily hands-on demonstrations on local and regional crops like coriander, soyabean, garlic, amla, onion, orange, rice, and millets etc processed products.
 At the conclusion of each training programme, a structured questionnaire was administered to assess the participants' knowledge.
 Throughout the training, trainees developed various food products.
 The organoleptic properties such as appearance, colour, taste, texture, and mouthfeel of these products were evaluated and used as indicators of the trainees' skill acquisition.
 The collected data was analysed to determine the overall level of skill development achieved during the training.

-RESULT AND DISCUSSION
+3. RESULTS AND DISCUSSION

 Skill development was assessed using two key approaches: